mandelsoft/logging/README.md

 for the given message context decides, which message to pass to the log sink of the initial `logr.Logger`.

+Like a traditional `logr.Logger`, the logging messages take a string and an optional list a key/value arguments to describe formalized logging fields for a structured log output.

+Instead of two separate arguments for key and value, the function `KeyValue` can be used to provide a key/value pair as single argument.
+This function can be used to define standard keys for key/value pairs for dedicated usage scenarios (see package `keyvalue`, which provide some standards for errors, ids or names).

 Alternatively a traditional `logr.Logger` for the given message context can be obtained by using the `V` method:

 ```go
   ctx.V(logging.InfoLevel, realm).Info("my message")
 ```

+Those loggers do NOT support the `KeyValue` argument described above.

 The sink for this logger is configured to accept messages according to the log level determined by th rule set of the logging context for the given